 Saw this article in The Trade referencing Marshall Saffer (who used to be with FMC out of Toronto before it was swallowed up and became an “also ran” by a company that shall remain nameless) and we couldn’t agree more.

-The article focuses on hedge funds, but we’ve seen that it rings true for the traditional institutional buy side segment of the market also.
+The article focuses on hedge funds, but we’ve seen that it rings true for the traditional institutional buy-side segment of the market too.

 Read the article:

 Taming the Big Data Bronco

 Asset management firms often contain internal silos, with portfolio managers and trading desks using their own separate data to make decisions.
 That needs to change, according to Marshall Saffer, COO of technology and business consultancy firm MIK Fund Solutions.